Live Is Life: Maradona's warm up

-On 19 April 1989, during the warming up in Munich before the UEFA Cup semi-final return between FC Bayern Munich and S.S.C.
-Napoli, Diego Maradona performed an impromptu keepie uppie exhibition synchronized to the rhythm of "Live Is Life", as the song happened to be playing over the stadium's loudspeakers during warm-ups.
+On 19 April 1989, during the warming up in Munich before the UEFA Cup semi-final return between Bayern Munich and Napoli, Diego Maradona performed an impromptu keepie uppie exhibition synchronized to the rhythm of "Live Is Life", as the song happened to be playing over the stadium's loudspeakers during warm-ups.
 Some confusion persists by those who dispute that it took place in Munich.
 Among others, Jürgen Klinsmann claimed that it happened during the final in Stuttgart:

 There were 70,000 people in the stadium and Maradona went on the field.
 We’re on the other side of the field, warming up like Germans: seriously, focused.
 There's music playing, the song "Live is Life", and to the rhythm of the song Maradona started juggling the ball.
 So we stopped our warm-up.
 What's this guy doing?
 He's juggling off his shoulders.
 And we couldn't warm up anymore because we had to watch this guy.

 Belgian sports anchor Frank Raes, who edited the video and distributed it via YouTube, has asserted that this warm up took place just before the semifinal in Munich.
 By 2013, Raes' video clip had garnered almost two million views on YouTube.
 The 25th anniversary of Maradona's warming up was noted internationally, with newspapers commenting on his skills and on the transformative effect he had on Napoli and southern Italy.